Nov 16, 2014 - a complete page redesign and ownership switch.

 Summer and autumn months (July-October) are the most appropriate.
 In early summer you should count on many snow rests on the northern side of the mountain, so take with you the appropriate gear.

 In winter conditions ascents by the normal route are also possible, but they require experience and a full winter equipment.

-There are many mountain huts which can be used as a starting point for the ascent:
+In Ampezzo Dolomites natural park free camping is not allowed; there are some good equipped campsites in Cortina.
+There are also many mountain huts which can be used as a starting point for the ascent: